sircelsius/sircelsiussexy.github.io/_posts/2014-10-28-modifying-the-bootstrap-dropdown-on-scroll.md

 ## Problem overview

-The idea here is to get the bootstrap [dropdown](http://getbootstrap.com/components/#dropdowns) component to have a more user friendly way of opening when it is displayed at the bottom of a page.
+The idea here is to get the Bootstrap [dropdown](http://getbootstrap.com/components/#dropdowns) component to have a more user friendly way of opening when it is displayed at the bottom of a page.
 If the dropdown is in the lower part of the page, it is a bit painful for the user to have to scroll down to see the menu items.

 <iframe width="100%" height="300" src="http://jsfiddle.net/SirCelsius/2uyh4j3w/12/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 <p class="description">This is not cool, Bootstrap!</p>